 Oh, so you have guessed it already…We are talking about Madrid´s main street, the street that never sleeps, the street that “los Madrileños” both hate and love, admitting that they have lost their hearts there.

 The NEW, but still Gran Via?
-Well, the street has always had the characteristics described above, and now the authorities have made it even easier to enjoy the street.
+The street has always had the characteristics described above, and now the authorities have made it even easier to enjoy the street.
 Less space for cars and more space for humans.
-A lot of trees have been planted; new benches have been placed there.
-Less stress and pollution, so you can stroll along and just enjoy life.
+Many trees have been planted; new benches have been placed there.
+Less stress and pollution, so you can stroll along and enjoy life.

 So, let’s do that, and imagine we start in one end and move on to the opposite end of the street.
-We could start at the round-about called Plaza de Cibeles, and you will be impressed by huge, monumental buildings, housing the Bank of Spain, The Cervantes Institute, the military headquarter.
+We could start at the round-about called Plaza de Cibeles.
+You will be impressed by huge, monumental buildings, housing the Bank of Spain, The Cervantes Institute, the military headquarter.
 With these buildings at your back, you continue up the slope, and you notice a faint, weak smell of expensive perfume in the air…Where does it come from?
-You look at the street names, Hortaleza and Fuencarral, and if you walk 50 meters into one of them you will realise that you are in the beginning of a neighbourhood called Chueca – the gay neighbourhood.
+You look at the street names, Hortaleza and Fuencarral, and if you walk 50 meters into one of them, you will realise that you are at the beginning of a neighbourhood called Chueca, Madrid’s main gay neighbourhood.

-Well, you have decided that today you are not all that gay, so you move on to Gran Via, and you start looking at the buildings and the architecture.
-It reminds you of New York, built in the beginning of the last century.
+You then move on to Gran Via, and you start looking at the buildings and the architecture.
+It reminds you of New York, built at the beginning of the last century.
 Finally, you arrive at an open space, a plaza (square) called Plaza de España, with green lawns, a pool, a fabulous statue of Don Quijote, shadowy benches and like everywhere in Madrid, a lot of people.
-You decide to end the long walk with having a nap under one of the olive trees there.
+You decide to end the long walk by having a nap under one of the olive trees there.
 Gran Vía is just one of the many reasons to take a Trinity CertTESOL course, so enjoy it!